One-time-pad (OTP) / Two-factor authentication

 FAQ

-1. Do I have to use two-factor authentication every single time I log in or connect to Fram or Saga
+1. Do I have to use two-factor authentication every single time I log in or connect to Betzy, Fram or Saga

 No, you don’t.
 Here’s how you can manage that: